 Minimal presentation includes other trailers from Metrodome including The Warlords and Legend Of The Fist: The Return Of Chen Zhen and other less appropriate titles.

-There's also a compilation of three mini featurettes with Donnie Yen, originally including on the Weinstein US DVD/Blu-ray, that might be short but provides great insight into the making of the film.
+There’s also a compilation of three mini featurettes with Donnie Yen, originally included on the Weinstein US DVD/Blu-ray, that might be short but provides great insight into the making of the film.